 Antonia Baskakov

 Antonia Baskakov is a graduate candidate in the Master of Science in Foreign Service (MSFS) program at Georgetown University.
-She is concentrating in Science & Technology in International Affairs with certificates in International Diplomatic Studies as well as Women, Peace, & Security.
-She serves as the President of Georgetown Women in International Affairs (GWIA), a Board Member of the Georgetown Digital Tech Forum and Co-Lead of the Human Rights & Development Section at the Georgetown Journal of International Affairs.
+She is concentrating in Science & Technology in International Affairs with a focus on Responsible AI.
+She serves as the Georgetown Women in International Affairs Co-President, a Responsible AI Network Fellow, a Board Member of the Georgetown Digital Tech Forum, and was the Co-Lead of the Human Rights & Development Section at the Georgetown Journal of International Affairs.

 Before joining MSFS, Antonia spearheaded the work on feminist development policy at the ONE Campaign, an international NGO fighting extreme poverty.
-Prior to joining ONE, she was the Strategic Advisor to the Executive Director of the Center for Feminist Foreign Policy where she managed projects on transatlantic relations, peace and security, and feminist international law.
-She has worked in a variety of human rights-related fields, including legal research at Berkeley Law School and Stanford Law School for Professor Dr. Beth Van Schaack, the current U.S. Ambassador-at-Large for Global Criminal Justice.
-She served as the Europe Youth Envoy for the United Nations’ International Telecommunication Union and is also a regular contributor to different news outlets writing about foreign-, security-, development-, and digital policy from a feminist perspective.
-She has received fellowships from the European Recovery Program (ERP), the DAAD, and the German National Merit Foundation.
+Prior to joining ONE, she was the Strategic Advisor to the Executive Director of the Center for Feminist Foreign Policy.
+She worked in a variety of human rights-related fields, including legal research at Berkeley Law School and Stanford Law School for Professor Dr. Beth Van Schaack, the current U.S. Ambassador-at-Large for Global Criminal Justice.
+Antonia served as the Europe Youth Envoy for the United Nations’ International Telecommunication Union (UN ITU) and is a regular contributor to news outlets writing about foreign-, security-, development-, and digital policy from a feminist perspective.
+She is the Co-Founder and Co-Executive Director of the Women in Foreign Affairs Network, a transatlantic intergenerational network and mentorship program with prominent leaders in foreign affairs, spanning over 22 countries and 5 continents.
+Antonia has received fellowships from the European Recovery Program (ERP), the DAAD, and the German National Merit Foundation.

 Professional Development Chair